-Join Bonnie Biafore for an in-depth discussion in this video Defining small projects, part of Managing Small Projects.
+Join Bonnie Biafore for an in-depth discussion in this video Defining small projects, part of Project Management Foundations: Small Projects.

 Depending on their size, projects need different amounts of management,…communication, and documentation to be successful.…In this movie, I'll identify several questions you can ask to determine whether…your project is small.…The first question is, what is the project supposed to achieve?…Break down the project purpose into objectives.…A project can be considered small if it has a single objective or, at…most, three objectives.…